adriano-t/tnotes/README.md

 # TNotes
 Multiplatform Minimal Note Editor

+# How to use as website
+* Just upload everything and open `index.html`

 # How to use as chrome extension
 * Clone the repository
 * Go to `chrome://extensions`